JetBrains/amper/docs/Tutorial.md

 ## Step 5.
 Add a UI with Compose

 Now, let's turn the example into a GUI application.
-To do that we'll add the [Compose Multiplatform framework](https://github.com/JetBrains/compose-multiplatform):
+To do that we'll add the [Compose Multiplatform framework](https://github.com/JetBrains/compose-multiplatform).
+It allows building plain JVM desktop apps, which are simple for now, and paves the way for turning multiplatform later.

+Let's change our `module.yaml` to:
 ```YAML
 product: jvm/app